v-research/website/friends.md

         Pacs Riders
     </h3>
     <p class="text-margin">
-        Pacs Riders is a YouTube channel that mainly talks about bicycles, with a special eye for MTB.
-They support us suggesting the best bicycles for commuting and they help us to improve our YouTube channel.
+        Pacs Riders is a YouTube channel that mainly talks about bicycles, with a focus on MTB.
+They support us suggesting the best bicycles for commuting to work and they help us in improving our YouTube channel, websites, and much more.
+The "Pacs family", including their "riders", is truly one-of-a-kind!
     </p>
     <p>
         <!--<a href="https://pacsriders.it/" target="blank">